Welcome to my first-ever attempt to curate a list of the best dishes I've eaten in a year.

 Saltie Girl

 From fine dining to butter-drenched lobster meat in a soft, white bun.
 I ate my first lobster roll at Saltie Girl, and now I'm a fan.
+I never was fond of breaking shells to get to the good stuff.

-Read more: 20 Boston Foodie Experiences You Have to Try
+Read more: Boston Foodie Experiences

 Nashville